Le-Wolfie/Finance-Tracker/README.md

 Finance Tracker is a full-stack personal finance app with a .NET API and a React frontend.

-This README covers local development only.
-Deployment is not included yet.

 ## What This Project Does

 You can: